 In-phase and quadrature data were filtered with 5 fids non-linear filter to eliminate spheric spikes which were represented as irregular spikes of large amplitude in records and high frequency noise of bird electronics.
-Simultaneously, the 30 fids low-pass filter was also applied to suppress instrumental and cultural noise.
-Those filters, however, were not able to supress the noise completely due to irregular nature of noise.
+Simultaneously, the 50 fids low-pass filter was also applied to suppress instrumental and cultural noise.
+Those filters, however, were not able to suppress the noise completely due to irregular nature of noise.
 Low speed of helicopter in extremely rugged terrain resulted a swaying of the bird.
 The pendulum effect of a swaying was clear visible on records especially on 880 Hz data.
-The period of swaying - 3-8 sec. made application of low pass filter not effective.
-Low pass filter, eliminating noise, also distorted a shape and amplitude of anomalies.
-To reduce pendulum effect, spline approximation (B-spline filter) was applied to all 880 Hz data and to 7 kHz and 980 Hz data for selected lines.
-Parameters of filter were individually chosen for each flight and sometimes for separate lines.
-Shifts of 7000 Ip and Q records, with amplitude of 15-20 ppm, was observed almost in all flights, especially, in mountainous areas.
+The period of swaying - 3-8 sec. made application of low pass filter not effective, so some of noise attributed to pendulum effect remains on records in some areas.
+Shifts of 7000 in phase and quadrature records, with amplitude of 5-10 ppm, was observed almost in all flights, especially, in mountainous areas.
 Shifts were edited manually where it was possible.